Coarse correlated equilibria for continuous time mean field games in open loop strategies: Formulation of the -player game

-where equality is to be understood in the sense of \eqref{finite_players:uguaglianza_ammissibilita}.
-We call \emph{correlated strategy profile} associated to the admissible recommendation profile $((\Omega^0,\F^{0-}$, $\prob^0),\Lambda)$ the $\mathbb{F}$-progressively measurable process $\lambda=(\lambda_t)_{t\in[0,T]}$ satisfying \eqref{controllo_indotto}. \end{definition} We remark that, by Proposition \ref{esempi:unicita_strategia_associata}, given any admissible recommendation to the $N$ players $((\Omega^0,\F^{0-},\prob^0),\Lambda)$, the correlated strategy profile $\lambda$ associated to it is unique $Leb_{[0,T]}\otimes\prob$-almost everywhere.
-We point out that in general, for instance when a recommendation profile $\Lambda$ takes uncountably many values, we cannot recover the progressive measurability property of the strategy $\lambda$ associated to the recommendation $\Lambda$.
+A priori, the process $\lambda$ constructed may not be progressively measurable, for instance when a recommendation profile $\Lambda$ takes uncountably many values.
 The essential reason is that we cannot deduce the measurability of a set in the product $\sigma$-algebra from the measurability of its sections, as shown, e.g., in \cite[p.\,5]{stoyanov}.
-Therefore, the admissibility requirement on $((\Omega^0,\F^{0-},\prob^0),\Lambda)$ is necessary.
-Nevertheless, we give some examples of admissible recommendations in Example \ref{mf:example:admissible_recommendations} in the following Section \ref{sezione_formulazione_mfg}.
+For this reason, we have the following admissibility definition: \begin{definition}[Admissible recommendation profile] A recommendation profile $((\Omega^0,\F^{0-},\prob^0),\Lambda)$ is \emph{admissible} if there exists a process $\lambda=(\lambda^1_t,\dots,\lambda^N_t)_{t\in[0,T]}$ with values in $A^N$, defined on the product space $(\Omega,\F,\prob)$ and $\mathbb{F}$-progressively measurable, so that, for every $i=1,\dots,N$, it holds

+Any such process $\lambda$ will be called \emph{strategy profile associated to the admissible recommendation profile} $((\Omega^0,\F^{0-},\prob^0),\Lambda)$. \end{definition} Observe that the strategy profile $\lambda$ is the result of both moderator's recommendation and the noises, and it will appear in the dynamics and the cost of the committing players.
+We remark that, by Proposition \ref{esempi:unicita_strategia_associata}, given any admissible recommendation to the $N$ players $((\Omega^0,\F^{0-},\prob^0),\Lambda)$, the strategy profile $\lambda$ associated to it is unique $Leb_{[0,T]}\otimes\prob$-almost everywhere.
+We give some examples of admissible recommendations in Example \ref{mf:example:admissible_recommendations} in the following Section \ref{sezione_formulazione_mfg}.